intel/beignet/README.md

 How to build
 ------------

-There are two ways to build Beignet.

-The first one uses a simple Makefile.
-Just type `make` and the project will build if everything is properly installed.

-The project also uses CMake with three profiles:
+The project uses CMake with three profiles:

 1. Debug (-g)
 2. RelWithDebInfo (-g with optimizations)